siri404-gh/blog-posts/blog/how-i-organize-my-life.md

 The problems didnt end there though.
 Although in my laptop, Chrome acted as the password manager, I was using an iPhone and the passwords there were managed by the Apple keychain.
 I had to manually make it use Chrome as the password manager.
 There are still certain apps which use the Safari webviews.
 Webviews are basically instances of the native browser inside an app.
 If you have noticed certain apps to be sluggish, it probably was because they were using webviews in that journey.
 I still havent figured out a way to change this.
 Moving to an android device seems to be the only choice as of today.

-Also, another security feature I have enabled wherever necessary is the two-factor authentication.
-Additional security.

 With all the little things organised, lets look at how it affected each of the categories of life.

 ## Accommodation